 To be truly secure, you should use a different password each time you create an account.

-Five tips to creating a strong and secure password
+Five tips to creating a secure password

 1. Mix it up